BTC, SOL, HT, ETC, AAVE By Cointelegraph - Up News Info

 Top 5 cryptocurrencies to watch this week: BTC, SOL, HT, ETC, AAVE

-(BTC) price closed the month down 1.98% which according to data from Bybit, was its first negative close in April since 2015.
+Bitcoin’s (BTC) price closed the month down 1.98%, which, according to data from Bybit, was its first negative close in April since 2015.

-In the same month Ether (ETH) price soared over 44% to hit a new all-time high close to $3,000.
+In the same month, Ether’s (ETH) price soared over 44% to hit a new all-time high close to $3,000.
 This wide divergence between the top two cryptocurrencies shows that the markets have matured and Bitcoin’s underperformance is not affecting altcoins as much as it did in the past.

 Disclaimer:Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn`t bear any responsibility for any trading losses you might incur as a result of using this data.